mojontwins/InfdevProject/biome_system.md

 (`BiomeGenInfdev`), and everything is wired so that adding real biomes later means adding subclasses, not restructuring.

-> Note on naming: this document uses the actual class name `ChunkProviderGenerate420`
-> (the class the user sometimes calls `ChunkProviderGenerateInfdev420`).
-The public
-> name is preserved per `AGENTS.md`.

 ---

 ## 1. The two abstractions